-- Request your former high school to send a copy of your official high school transcript or send a copy of your diploma as proof of graduation. - Request the Registrar at each college attended or now attending in The U.S. to send an official transcript of your college credit (United States colleges).
+- Request your former high school to send a copy of your official high school transcript or send a copy of your diploma as proof of graduation.
+A copy of the final official high school diploma must be on record. - Request the Registrar at each college attended or now attending in The U.S. to send an official transcript of your college credit (United States colleges).
 This also applies to graduate students. - Request that all transcripts from universities outside of the U.S. be evaluated by a professional organization that is a member of the National Association of Credential Evaluation Services (www.naces.org/members.htm).
-Transfer credit will not be evaluated without course--by--course evaluation nor will entrance to any undergraduate or graduate program be considered by Coker University without this documentation. - Request your TOEFL or IELTS score be sent to Coker University.
+Transfer credit will not be evaluated without course--- by--course evaluation nor will entrance to any undergraduate or graduate program be considered by Coker University without this documentation. - Request your TOEFL or IELTS score be sent to Coker University.
 This also applies to graduate students. - Undergraduate students transferring fewer than 24 semester hours at a 2.25 will be required to meet admissions standards for an entering freshman for the undergraduate programs.